 An integral part of Yamie Chess®'s creation, with a major pre-publication role in its development, Women's Grandmaster Shahade is the founder of USA children's chess non-profit, 9 Queens and provides her objective views here on Yamie Chess® for anyone interested in advancing children's education.

-Confirmed by The Smithsonian Institution, WGM Jennifer Shahade is the strongest American-born female chess player in the history of classic chess in the United State of America.
 United States chess champion WGM Jennifer Shahade highly recommends Yamie Chess® on its educational merit; she intends to write further about the product as the editor of the United States Chess Federation, on her senior editorial blog at Chess Life Online, and will be hosting a historic children's chess simul, using Yamie Chess® sets, with the Boy and Girl Scouts of America at Gen Con, the largest annual gaming event in North America, in Indianapolis, Indiana on Sunday, August 17, 2014.

 The Yamie Chess® Gen Con simul is a new U.S. world record: The first time a USA Women's chess champion has ever played a chess simul tournament against 50 children in Gen Con's proud forty-year history since its founding by the celebrated Dungeon & Dragons (D&D) creator, Gary Gygax.